chrissimpkins/pull/README.md

 #### Launch Pull

 You can manually launch the application by locating the Pull application with Launchpad.
-Click the Pull icon to launch the status menu application.
+Click the Pull icon to load the status menu icon in your status bar.
 Use the instructions above to start Pull at login in order to avoid this step.

 #### Pull Things